mamghar001/game_with_python/README.md

 # game_with_python
-This is my first python game, it is incremented using pygame library
+This is my first python game, it is incremented using "pygame" library